Nilanjana2003/Himmel/README.md

 # Himmel
 An exoplanet habitability predictor using logistic regression.
+Remember, this is super simple, just a trial to check how logistic regression might work.